What are individually tracked inventory types and how to use them

 Imagine you are renting out musical instruments and equipment.

-Bulk: For each guitar rental you will give 5 guitar plectrums.
+Individual NO: For each guitar rental you will give 5 guitar plectrums.
 You have a lot of those in stock and it does not matter to you which exact plectrum you hand out to a customer.
 Tracking those individually would be too much work and you probably don't need a detailed reporting on each plectrum.
 Here you choose the bulk type and will always see how many Plectrums you have rented out and how many are currently in stock.